KindlingProject/kindling/Installation/Installation.md

 ### Promethues
 Deployed in Kubernetes.
 ### Grafana
-TBD
+Grafana is aready installed.
 ### Architecture
 Only x86-64 Supported.
 ### Operating System
 #### Distributions
 Only supported on Linux.
 The following list describes the distribution versions (only official distribution, no kernel version changed) verified by Kindling.
-[More support list click here.](./Distributions and Kernel Support List.md)
+[More support list click here.](./Distributions%20and%20Kernel%20Support%20List.md)

 | **Distribution** | **Version (NO KENENL VERSION CHANGED)** |
 | --- | --- |